ghapplets/azure-functions/README.md

-# github-craftwork-azure
+# Azure Functions

-⚠️WIP

-Create a GitHub App that automatically posts a comment each time an issue is opened, using Azure DevOps Pipelines and Azure Function Apps.
+This repository contains instructions on how to deploy ghapplets to Azure Functions using Azure DevOps Pipelines.

 ### Instructions